alex-mazzariol/android-transcoder/README.md

 Hardware accelerated transcoder for Android, written in pure Java.

+Now supports setting output audio channels to zero to remove audio from source files.

 ## Why?

 Android does not offer straight forward way to transcode video.